We are proud to have achieved the Woodland Trust's Green Tree School Gold Award here at Queen's Hill Primary School!

 At Queen's Hill Primary School not only do we use the spaces within our school but also the areas in Queen's Hill Country Park, we have woods near our school which the children visit to explore and investigate.
 The children enjoy growing vegetables and fruit in the school gardens.
 The work which takes place outside is very practical and delivered in a small group situation so that understanding can be monitored immediately and misconceptions dealt with.
 An intensive scientific, practical and environmental understanding will be built as your child moves through school and will offer a very firmly established appreciation of the amazing world in which we live.
 The work our children are engaged in outside the classroom at Queen's Hill is well-planned with built in continuity and progression.

-This academic year (2020-2021) we are excited to announce that Mrs Geschke has joined our staff team here at Queen's Hill and will be running Outdoor Learning sessions with the children.
+Miss Geschke is our Teaching Assistant here at Queen's Hill and will be running Outdoor Learning sessions with the children.

 Learning Outdoors: School Trips